 - Click the dropdown menu on the ribbon under Home so General is selected instead.

-- Copy the number (not the cell) and right click on the Gantt chart and select Format Axis.
+- Copy the number (not the cell) and right click on the text box containing the dates at the top Gantt chart and select Format Axis.

 - Paste the number into the Minimum Close out of the axis menu.

 - Click the first start date cell again (F4).
 Change it back to date formatting by selecting Short Date from the dropdown menu.
 The Gantt chart should adjust.
 If not, repeat the above steps for the last due date to adjust the axis Maximum.